 Attorney: 3 Michigan St players being charged with assault

-Three Michigan State football players are being charged in an alleged sexual assault on campus in January, an attorney said Monday.
-Ingham County prosecutor Carol Siemon said only that three people were being charged in the incident, but she didn't release details or names.
+Ingham County prosecutor Carol Siemon said Monday that "three persons" were being charged in the incident, but she didn't release details or names.
+Karen Truszkowski, an attorney for the alleged victim, tells The Associated Press that the three are football players.

 Comments